carissalow/rapids/docs/features/extracted.rst

 =====================   ===============   =============
 Name                    Units             Description
 =====================   ===============   =============
-countdischarge          episodes          A count of the number of battery discharging episodes sumdurationdischarge    hours             The total duration of all discharging episodes (time the phone was discharging) countcharge             episodes          A count of the number of battery charging episodes sumdurationcharge       hours             The total duration of all charging episodes (time the phone was charging) avgconsumptionrate      episodes/hours    The average of all episodes’ consumption rates.
+countdischarge          episodes          Number of discharging episodes. sumdurationdischarge    hours             The total duration of all discharging episodes. countcharge             episodes          Number of battery charging episodes. sumdurationcharge       hours             The total duration of all charging episodes. avgconsumptionrate      episodes/hours    The average of all episodes’ consumption rates.
 An episode’s consumption rate is defined as the ratio between its battery delta and duration maxconsumptionrate      episodes/hours    The highest of all episodes’ consumption rates.
 An episode’s consumption rate is defined as the ratio between its battery delta and duration
 =====================   ===============   =============